Samkth123/KTH-md/TinyMLOps - Operational Challenges for Widespread Edge AI Adoption.md

 ##### V. Protecting the Model's Intellectual Property
 A trained ML model can represent significant intellectual value for the owner.
-- Part of value comes from highly specialized skillset of developer
+- Part of value comes from highly specialized skillset of developer that spent large amount of trial and error developing and tuning the model, especially if the models needs to be optimized for edge deployment.